SEO Is Not Dead

 If you don't just want to believe the SEO experts, what about the people actually working at major search engines?

-Both Google and Bing offer SEO advice to webmasters, Google via their SEO Starters Guide, and Bing via their Webmaster Community.
+Both Google and Bing offer SEO advice to webmasters, Google via their SEO Starters Guide, and Bing via their Webmaster Blog.
 Not only that, senior employees at both search engines speak out regularly about SEO:

 Matt Cutts, the head of Google's webspam team, did a video in February 2009 explaining why he believes SEO will continue to exist: